Free Facial Skin Scan. Get to know your skin on a deeper level. Contact us.

 WHY GET CRYOTHERAPY in Shrewsbury at St Michael's CLinics?

 Safe and effective cryotherapy treatments near you.
-Stratum Clinics offer cryotherapy for patients who are looking for quick and effective removal of these lesions.
+St. Michael’s Clinic offer cryotherapy for patients who are looking for quick and effective removal of these lesions.

 We are specialists in conditions affecting the skin, hair and nails.
 Our goal is to provide all the care that you need when you’re experiencing these kinds of problems.
 We want to make it easy for you to access the best quality treatment and support

-Our clinics are conveniently located in Oxford, London and Cheltenham, so it’s easy to visit us if you need to see a Dermatologist.
+Our clinic is conveniently located in Shrewsbury, so it’s easy to visit us if you need to see a Dermatologist.
 You will find yourself in a very comfortable and welcoming environment.
 We have created a relaxing space where you will receive the highest quality of care.
 We are regulated by the Care Quality Commission, are part of the British Association of Dermatologists and are top-rated by patients of Doctify so you can be sure of safe and effective treatment with us.

 latest INSIGHTS AND ADVICE